Tridentran/A2dm/README.md

 **We recommend retraining the artifact representation module according to your specific task.**

+The data and model files are available in the `Releases` section and can be accessed directly.

 ### Generate Artifact Removal Dataset

 Similarly, we use the code from https://github.com/ncclabsustech/EEGdenoiseNet to generate the artifact-removed dataset for training the model (the input is EEG segments with artifacts, and the output is the artifact-removed EEG segments).